dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T698: Corporate penalties must be appropriate and just.
+### T698: Penalties may include fines or criminal charges.

 |Support|
 |---|